mhkfchun/mhkfchun.github.io/essays/planning-ahead.md

 Getting frequent feedback and making sure things are progressing smoothly and properly is key.
 Without having people to check in often, things can slip through the cracks.
 Without as much proper documentation and formal procedures, you could end up with something that needs to be found, reopened, and dealt with again.
 Having that extra pair of eyes can help create that safety net that this method of development could leave open.

 With how quickly the turnaround time is on each issue, without proper coordination and work being put in, burn out can also be very real and cost more time than it gives.
-With how simple it is to start a new issue keep working on issue after issue, if one person takes on too much, they may end up less productive, or make more mistakes and get sloppy.
+With how simple it is to start a new issue and keep working on issue after issue, if one person takes on too much, they may end up less productive, or make more mistakes and get sloppy.

 Lastly, but most crucially, following what few guidelines there are is integral to making sure things progress smoothly.
 Referring to the board, making sure you fill out and keep track of the issues, and properly label everything means the difference between progress and a screeching halt because you thought you were working on something else.
 As a small addition to this, using some form of tracking system in your system, such as branches to individually work on each issue and ONLY on that issue is a good way to make sure you don't stray too far with your reach in any given problem.